 Last Week’s WordPress Wednesday News: Can’t get enough WordPress news and tips?
-There is so much news coming out about the latest version, so you can catch up with the past news in last week’s email me so I can publicize it here.
+There is so much news coming out about the latest version, so you can catch up with the past news in last week’s WordPress Meetup or WordCamp Near You?
+If you are putting together a WordPress event, please email me so I can publicize it here.
 If there is a WordCamp near you, go.
 If you are interested in setting up a WordCamp, stay tuned for news and information on to bring a WordCamp event near you.

 - Toronto WordPress Meetup – November 1, 2008

 - WordPress Meetup – Las Vegas – November 5, 2008

 - The semi-un-not-so-official WordPress Upgrade Party at CubeSpace – Portland, Oregon – November 10, 2008